Code-Institute-Submissions/ShaunWard-Milestone-Project-Four_JulyResub/README.md

 - As a user I want to, be able to purchase items using a form for my shipping details and card information.
 - As a user I want to, receive confirmation of the order right away, on screen and then with a follow up email.

+- As a user I want to, be able to create an account.
+- As a user I want to, be able to return to my account and log in.
+- As a user I want to, be able to view and update my billing/shipping address information.
+- As a user I want to, view past orders.
+- As a user I want, my information to be pre populated at checkout if I have it on my profile.
+- As a user I want to, change or rest my password easily.

+- As a site owner I want to, add, update or delete product information such as price, size etc.

 ## Features